fvbock/endless/README.md

 	err := endless.ListenAndServe("localhost:4242", handler)

-After starting your server you can make some changes, build, and send `SIGHUP` to the running process and it will finish handling any outstanding requests and serve all new incomming ones with the new binary.
+After starting your server you can make some changes, build, and send `SIGHUP` to the running process and it will finish handling any outstanding requests and serve all new incoming ones with the new binary.

 More examples are in [here](https://github.com/fvbock/endless/tree/master/examples)